-At FQI, scientists develop algorithms that are expressed as sets of tasks for a quantum computer to solve a problem.
-They are described by quantum gates, manipulations of the qubit state that are like computer instructions.
-These are arranged in quantum circuits that act on input qubits and end in measurements.
+At FQI, scientists develop algorithms that are expressed as sets of tasks a quantum computer uses to solve a problem.
+Quantum gates are manipulations of the qubit state that are like computer instructions.
+They are arranged in quantum circuits that act on input qubits and end in measurements.
 Learn how Fermilab is developing quantum algorithms to solve some of the biggest challenges in physics.

 Quantum networks rely on entanglement distribution and teleportation to transmit quantum information between any two locations, enabling information sharing across the network.
 Entanglement is the phenomenon in which the quantum states of two or more qubits are correlated, no matter their distance.
 Entanglement is integral to quantum teleportation.
 Learn how Fermilab achieved quantum teleportation and how Fermilab is developing Quantum Networks in the Chicago metropolitan area.